 - Funding Opportunities

 - Office of Research Compliance & Integrity

 Research with Human Subjects

 Most Santa Clara University employees and students who plan to conduct research with human participants must obtain approval from the Santa Clara Human Subjects Committee before beginning data collection.
 Researchers not affiliated with Santa Clara University who want to conduct research on campus or with Santa Clara employees or students also must obtain approval prior to data collection.
 Approval by the Santa Clara committee is required even if the research has been approved by an Institutional Review Board at another institution.
 On-line training must be completed by researchers and committee members.
 Training requirements and access to on-line courses are described below.

-Office of Research Compliance and Integrity is transitioning from the current application process to a web-based online application process via eProtocol.
+Office of Research Compliance and Integrity has implemented a web-based online application process via eProtocol .
 Complete and submit application online to HS committee (IRB) for review and approve.
 For any questions contact Office of Research Compliance & Integrity (ORCI) at firstname.lastname@example.org or (408) 554-4408.

 Do I Need to Apply for Review?